sonuraghuwanshi/Criminal-Record-with-Face-Recognition/README.md

 # Criminals Record Management with Face Recognition

-The Files has been taken off due to bug.
+The Files has been taken off due to a bug.
 The software was crashing.
 Will fix it up soon.

-Upload on 05-July-2020 again.
+gonna upload it again on 05-July-2020.

 what to do till then?